• Skip to main content

 1. Preheat oven to 350F or 180C.

-2. Place the raisins and lemon zest in a small bowl, cover with boiling water, let them soak for 10 minutes.
+2. Place the raisins and lemon zest in a small bowl, cover with boiling water, and let them soak for 10 minutes.

 4. Butter a 9″ springform.
-Cover bottom of the springform with the dough.
+Cover the bottom of the springform with the dough.
 Refrigerate while preparing the filling.

 6. Beat the 5 egg whites with a pinch of salt until soft peaks form.